A good AGENTS.md is a model upgrade. A bad one is worse than no docs at all

 Key Takeaways

-• 100-150 line AGENTS.md with focused reference docs delivered 10-15% cross-metric gains; files longer than that reversed the gains.
+• 100-150 line AGENTS.md files with a few focused reference docs produced 10-15% cross-metric improvements in mid-size modules (~100 core files); longer files reversed those gains.

-• Decision tables (e.g. React Query vs Zustand) resolved ambiguity before the agent wrote code, raising best_practices scores 25%.
+• Decision tables (e.g. React Query vs Zustand) resolved ambiguity before the agent wrote a single line; PRs in those areas scored 25% higher on best_practices adherence.

 Hacker News Comment Review